AFE123x/procure-sophisticated-allocable-quantity/instructions-and-notes/notes.md

 ![Memory representation for find next block](images/Find%20next%20block%20illustration.png)

-- We can see that the struct points at address ***0x02***, or two in decimal, we cfor simplicity, let's assume each address is each address is one byte.
+- We can see that the struct points at address ***0x02***, or two in decimal.
+For simplicity, let's assume each address is each address is one byte.
 The first allocation thing is allocating 2 bytes.
 To get to the next block:
     - We take 0x2, which block would be pointing at.
     - We take the size, which is 2
     - $0x02 + 2 = 0x04$, so we go to address 4, which is indeed where the next header is :-D